openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 improve scientific knowledge.
-In contrast, opportunity costs of doing research are often too high for professors and research leaders, because they can contribute more to the measurable output of their institution by focusing on organization and management of project acquisitions and publications.
-And because the postgraduates are in fact often also forced to name their professors or institute directors as co-authors of their publications, the list of publications of professors and research leaders still grows despite of not doing research any more.
+In contrast, opportunity costs of doing research are often too high for professors and research leaders, because they can contribute more to the measurable output of their institution by focusing on the organization and management of project acquisitions and publications.
+In turn, because the postgraduates are in fact often also forced to name their professors or institute directors as co-authors of their publications, the list of publications of professors and research leaders still grows despite their lack of continued research.

-But the above-described increase in the proportion of time that is lost due to the bureaucracy associated with the artificial competitions is only the first step of the new bureaucracy.
-The second step becomes evident by the ever-increasing number of people, working in governmental committees, who are in charge of the organization and the course of the artificially staged competitions.
+However, the above-described increase in the proportion of time that is lost due to the bureaucracy associated with the artificial competitions is only the first step of the new bureaucracy.
+The second step becomes evident by the ever-increasing number of people working in governmental committees who are in charge of the organization and the course of these artificially staged competitions.
 This is essential to both the traditional research institutions such as universities or research institutes as well as to the committees dealing with the organization